Child Law involving Social Services

 The measure of excellence of a solicitor for this type of law is membership of the Law Society Child Law Accreditation Scheme – formerly known as the Law Society Children Panel.

-Our team: Kim Stradling, Sandy Powell and Ian Walker are all current members of the Law Society Child Law Accreditation Scheme.
-Nicole Phare and David Howell-Richardson are both former members of the Law Society Child Law Accreditation Scheme.
+Our team: Sarah Hindle, Paul Sykes, Kim Stradling, Sandy Powell and Ian Walker are all current members of the Law Society Child Law Accreditation Scheme.
+Nicole Phare is a former members of the Law Society Child Law Accreditation Scheme.

 Call our experienced Family Law Solicitors, Divorce Lawyers or Mediators now